-- ustLII AustLII AustLII cultural practices relating to birth and death, including burial rites; (ii) - (iii)ceremonies; - (iv) meetings; - teaching the physical and spiritual attributes of sites and places on those areas (v) that are of significance under their traditional laws and customs; - the right to maintain and to protect sites and places on those areas that are of (h) significance under their traditional laws and customs; - the right to share or exchange subsistence and other traditional resources obtained on (i) or from those areas: - the right to be accompanied on to those areas by persons who, though not native title (j) holders, are: - tLIIAust (i) people required by traditional law and custom for the performance of ceremonies or cultural activities on the areas; - people who have rights in relation to the areas according to the traditional laws and customs acknowledged by the estate group members; - (iii) people required by the estate group members to assist in, observe, or record traditional activities on the areas; - the right to conduct activities necessary to give effect to the rights referred to in (a) to (k) (j) hereof.
+- ustLII AustLII AustLII the right to conduct and to participate in the following activities on those (g) areas: - (i) cultural activities; - (ii)cultural practices relating to birth and death, including burial rites; - ceremonies; (iii) - (iv) meetings; - teaching the physical and spiritual attributes of sites and places on (v) those areas that are of significance under their traditional laws and customs; - (h) the right to maintain and to protect sites and places on those areas that are of significance under their traditional laws and customs; - the right to share or exchange subsistence and other traditional resources obtained on or from those areas; - tLIIAustloi the right to be accompanied on to those areas by persons who, though not native title holders, are: - (i) people required by traditional law and custom for the performance of ceremonies or cultural activities on the areas; - people who have rights in relation to the areas according to the (ii) traditional laws and customs acknowledged by the estate group members: - people required by the estate group members to assist in, observe, or (iii) record traditional activities on the areas; - (k) the right to conduct activities necessary to give effect to the rights referred to in (a) to (j) hereof.

-As noted in [10] above, the proposed determination recognises that there are other Aboriginal people who have native title rights and interests in respect of the Determination Area, subject to the rights and interests of the estate group members referred to above.
+In addition, the proposed determination recognises that there are other Aboriginal people who have native title rights and interests in respect of the Determination Area, subject to the rights and interests of the estate group members referred to above.
 They are described in the Determination to be made, and are the estate groups from neighbouring estates.

-The native title rights and interests of those native title holders to be recognised are set out in order 11 of the Determination.
+The native title rights and interests of those native title holders to be recognised are set out in order 15 of the Determination.